 For example, is a daily newspaper a necessity because you need to stay informed, or is it a luxury because you can read the news online for free?
-Is a cell phone plan a luxury because you already have a landline, or is it a necessity because you need to keep in touch with your work contacts at all times?
+Is a cellphone plan a luxury because you already have a landline, or is it a necessity because you need to keep in touch with your work contacts while on the go?

-As it turns out, the answer to these questions isn’t absolutely clear-cut.
-Economists, pollsters, and business owners have different ways of drawing the line between luxuries and necessities – and that line can actually move over time.
+The answer to these questions is less than clear-cut.
+Economists, pollsters, and business owners have different ways of drawing the line between luxuries and necessities.
+And that line can actually move over time.

-The dictionary defines a necessity as “an indispensable thing” – something that everyone needs.
-There are some things that everyone clearly needs just to survive, such as food, water, shelter, and clothing.
+The dictionary defines a necessity as “an indispensable thing.”
+And clearly, there are some things everyone needs to survive.
+For instance, we all need food, water, shelter, and clothing.

 Yet even within those categories, there’s a surprising amount of wiggle room.
-For instance, you need food to live, but that doesn’t mean you need a gourmet meal at a four-star restaurant.
-You need shoes to protect your feet, but that doesn’t mean you need a $400 pair of Italian leather boots.
+For example, you need food to live, but you don’t need a gourmet meal at a four-star restaurant.
+You need shoes to protect your feet, but they don’t have to be a $400 pair of Italian leather boots.

-Various social scientists have attempted to come up with some clearer rules about what exactly is a necessity.
-However, the guidelines they’ve come up with aren’t all identical.
-And, as at least one source shows, the way ordinary Americans draw the line between necessities and luxuries can change as society changes.
+Various social scientists have attempted to develop some clearer rules about what constitutes a necessity.
+But the guidelines they’ve come up with aren’t identical.
+And the way ordinary Americans draw the line can change as society changes.

 Basic Needs: The Gallup Basic Access Index

 - Food.
-Gallup asks respondents not just whether they can afford food for themselves and their families, but also whether it’s easy for them to find affordable fresh fruits and vegetables in the city or area where they live.
-It also asks whether their neighborhood provides access to clean and safe drinking water.
+Gallup asked respondents whether they could afford food for themselves and their families.
+It also asked whether they had access to affordable fresh fruits and vegetables and clean and safe drinking water.

 - Housing.
-The most basic question in this category is whether respondents can afford “adequate shelter or housing” for themselves and their families.
-However, Gallup also treats a safe and healthy neighborhood as a necessity.
-It asks respondents whether they’re generally satisfied with where they live, whether they feel safe walking alone at night, and whether they believe that their area is “getting better.”
+The most basic question in this category was whether respondents could afford “adequate shelter or housing” for themselves and their families.
+However, Gallup also treated a safe and healthy neighborhood as a necessity.

-In a 2012 poll, more than 80% of Americans said yes to all these questions.
-However, that still leaves nearly one in five Americans managing to survive without at least one of these “basic necessities.”
-This shows that even the 13 items Gallup treats as bare-bones necessities aren’t things people literally can’t live without – they’re just things no one should have to live without.
+That shows that even the things Gallup treats as bare-bones necessities aren’t things people literally can’t live without.
+They’re just things no one should have to live without.

 Must-Haves: The Warren-Tyagi Formula

-In 2006, law professor Elizabeth Warren – who has since become a U.S. senator – published “All Your Worth: The Ultimate Lifetime Money Plan” with her daughter, economist Amelia Warren Tyagi.
-One of the key concepts in this book was the “Balanced Money Formula,” which divided all spending into three categories: Must-Haves, Wants, and Savings.
-To keep your spending in balance, the book argued, you should spend no more than 50% of your income on Must-Haves and no more than 30% on Wants, while putting at least 20% into Savings.
+In 2006, law professor Elizabeth Warren, now a United States senator, published “All Your Worth: The Ultimate Lifetime Money Plan” with her daughter, economist Amelia Warren Tyagi.
+One of the key concepts in this book was the balanced money formula.
+It divided all spending into three categories: must-haves, wants, and savings.

-Warren and Tyagi define “Must-Haves” as bills you “have to pay no matter what” – expenses that you can’t eliminate no matter how low your income is.
+Warren and Tyagi define must-haves as bills you have to pay no matter what.
 All the basics, like rent, transportation, insurance, and utilities, go into this category.
-By contrast, the “Wants” category includes “all the treats and extras,” such as clothes, movies, and restaurant meals.
+By contrast, the wants category includes “all the treats and extras,” such as clothes, movies, and restaurant meals.

 The Warren-Tyagi formula approaches needs rather differently from the Gallup poll.
-For instance, both definitions classify housing as a necessity, but for Gallup, meeting your need for housing simply means having “adequate shelter” in a safe neighborhood.
-For Warren and Tyagi, by contrast, your housing “Must Have” is enough money to cover your rent or mortgage, no matter how large it is.
+For instance, both classify housing as a necessity.
+But for Gallup, meeting your housing needs means having “adequate shelter” in a safe neighborhood.
+For Warren and Tyagi, your housing must-have is enough money to cover your rent or mortgage, no matter how large it is.

-This means that, unlike Gallup’s list of basic necessities, your “Must Have” list can change.
-In fact, Warren and Tyagi emphasize that living on a budget often requires you to cut spending on Must Haves, as well as Wants.
-Paying your rent or mortgage is a necessity, but if you’re spending more than half your income on the mortgage for a new house that’s too big for you, that’s a necessity you can’t afford.
-Downsizing to a smaller house or an apartment is a way to get your budget back in balance while still meeting your basic need for housing.
+Paying your rent or mortgage is a necessity.
+But if you’re spending more than half your income on the mortgage for a new house that’s too big for you, that’s a necessity you can’t afford.
+Downsizing can rebalance your budget while still meeting your basic need for housing.